 Pros

-- Intuitive mobile app and Chrome extension
+- Intuitive mobile apps and browser extensions

 - Value-packed free plan